yogidevendra/docs/docs/tutorials/topnwords-c7.md

 Without partitioning, the DAG shown in the `logical` and `physical-dag-view` tabs will be the same.
-However, once partitioning is triggered, the latter will show multiple copies of the partitioned operator, as well as a new, operator immediately downstream of all the copies, called a _unifier_.
-The job of the unifier is the join the results emitted by all the copies, collate them in some application-specific way and emit the result just as it would have been emitted if no partitioning were involved.
+However, once partitioning is triggered, the latter will show multiple copies of the partitioned operator, as well as a new operator immediately downstream of all the copies, called a _unifier_.
+The job of the unifier is to join the results emitted by all the copies, collate them in some application-specific way and emit the result just as it would have been emitted if no partitioning were involved.
 The unifier can either be one that is custom-written for the needs of the application